-- Reinforces Annett Street as a High pedestrian area and key east-west link in the Village where this connection continues through to John Street Reserve and the neighbouring residential area. - An area where parking is to be minimised to promote pedestrian and cyclist movements and safety. - There is space available for a diversity of new offerings and interfaces on LALC land including business and cultural opportunities. - This is a strategic location that can directly connect through to the Mogo Adventure Trails and opens up the opportunity for grant funding. - There is sufficient space for the street to be used flexibly for events run by the Mogo Business Chamber / Community and Council.
-This may require a temporary road closure. - Easement upgrades to the Charles Street Swale provide the opportunity to include pockets of additional open space areas which may include seating and activation from adjacent properties.
+- Reinforces Annett Street as a High pedestrian area and key east-west link in the Village where this connection continues through to John Street Reserve and the neighbouring residential area. - Promote pedestrian and cyclist movements and safety. - There is space available for a diversity of new offerings and interfaces on Local Aboriginal Land Council land including business and cultural opportunities. - This is a strategic location that can directly connect through to the Mogo Trails and opens up the opportunity for grant funding. - There is sufficient space for the street to be used flexibly for events run by the Mogo Business Chamber / Community and Council.
+This may require a temporary road closure. - Easement upgrades to the Charles Street swale provide the opportunity to include pockets of additional open space areas which may include seating and activation from adjacent properties.